Thysbelon/Web-GSF-Player/README.md

 5. go to the mgba folder in the lazygsf folder.
 6. replace the contents of the mgba folder with the source code of the [mgba 0.10.2 release](https://github.com/mgba-emu/mgba/tree/0.10.2).
 7. download the source code of this repository
-8. place the contents of this repository in gsf2wav; this will replace the CMakeLists.txt files of gsf2wav, lazygsf and mgba with my modified copies.
+8. place the contents of this repository (except the `docs` folder and the `README.md` file) in gsf2wav; this will replace the CMakeLists.txt files of gsf2wav, lazygsf and mgba with my modified copies.
-9. build with cmake
+9. build with Emscripten's `emcmake`